longtu290/Market-Watch-Panel-Utility/README.md

 - **Panel text color:** Defines the color of the text displayed on the panel (default: DarkBlue).
 - **Panel client background:** Adjusts the background color of the client area within the panel (default: LightGray).
 - **Panel main text color:** Specifies the main text color within the panel (default: Purple).

+### To customize the button image in the Market Watch Panel Utility, follow these steps:

+- Place your own BMP image (24-bit format) in the `MQL5/Images` folder.
+- Modify the code to reference your custom image by changing the resource path to point to the new image file.
+- Ensure the image is correctly formatted and the path is accurate to avoid errors during compilation.

+This allows users to personalize the panel by using their own button images.